xwp/wp-customize-rest-resources/readme.txt

 == Limitations ==

+* Changes made to REST resources will not be synced to other “native” settings in the customizer.
+For example, if you have the Customize Posts plugin there will be panels and sections added for all of the posts/pages that appear in the preview.
+If you modify a `post` or `postmeta` setting as added by Customize Posts, the changes there will not sync into the corresponding `rest_resource` setting.
+Likewise, if you modify a `rest_resource` setting for a `post` resource, the changes won't sync into the `post`/`postmeta` settings as added by Customize Posts.
+In other words, this plugin allows for changes to be modified in more than one place and a bridge between the settings is not implemented as this Customize REST Resources plugin is primarily a proof of concept.
-* Plugin will not be able to customize JSONP requests to the WP REST API, due to how it needs to rewrite Ajax requests using `jQuery.prefilter`.
+* Responses to JSONP requests to the WP REST API will be ignored since they cannot be intercepted in Ajax requests using `jQuery.prefilter`.
 * REST resources can only be customized if they are served by the WordPress site being previewed.
-As such, customizing headless WordPress-driven sites is not yet possible.
+As such, customizing headless WordPress-driven sites is not yet supported.
 * Fields that have `raw` and `rendered` properties will be exposed as a single input tied to the `raw` property.
 Modifying the `raw` will supply the `raw` value to the `rendered` property.
 In the future, there should be an Ajax request which applies the rendering logic to the `raw` value so that it can be previewed properly.
 * Only existing REST resources can be customized.
 It is not yet possible to create new resources in the customizer.